zenodraft/zenodraft/README.md

 complete -F _zenodraft_completions zenodraft
 ```

-Source this script to add autocomplete powers to the zenodraft binary, using something like:
+Source this script to add autocomplete powers to the zenodraft program, using something like:
 ```
 # Add autocomplete powers to zenodraft:
 TMPFILE=$(mktemp)